On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: Equivalence of extremal matrices and their optimal hyperplane covers

-Another sufficient condition of uniqueness of the optimal hyperplane cover is that every optimal hyperplane cover $\Lambda$ of a matrix $A$ covers with weight $1$ the same set of indices.
+Another sufficient condition for the uniqueness of the optimal hyperplane cover is that every optimal hyperplane cover $\Lambda$ of a matrix $A$ covers with weight $1$ the same set of indices.

-\begin{utv} Suppose that $\alpha$ is an arbitrary from the support of a $(0,1)$-matrix $A$ such that it does not belong to the support of any optimal polyplex in this matrix.
-If $\alpha$ is covered with weight greater than $1$ by any optimal hyperplane cover then $A$ has the unique optimal hyperplane cover. \end{utv}
+\begin{utv} Let $A$ be a multidimensional $(0,1)$-matrix.
+Suppose that all $\alpha \in supp (A)$ that does not belong to the support of any optimal polyplex in $A$ are covered with weight greater than $1$ by any optimal hyperplane cover.
+Then $A$ has a unique optimal hyperplane cover. \end{utv}

 To formulate an alternative version of this condition we introduce one more definition.
-Given a hyperplane cover $\Lambda$, we will say that $\alpha$ is an \textit{upper index} for $\Lambda$ if $\alpha$ is covered with weight at least $1$ by $\Lambda$ and all indices $\beta$ for which all $\lambda_{i,\beta_i} \leq \lambda_{i,\alpha_i}$ and $\sum\limits_{i=1}^d \lambda_{i,\beta_i} \neq \sum\limits_{i=1}^d \lambda_{i,\alpha_i}$ are covered by $\Lambda$ with weight less than $1$.
+Given a hyperplane cover $\Lambda$, we will say that $\alpha$ is an \textit{upper index} for $\Lambda$ if $\alpha$ is covered with weight at least $1$ by $\Lambda$ and all indices $\beta$ for which all $\lambda_{i,\beta_i} \leq \lambda_{i,\alpha_i}$ and $\sum\limits_{i=1}^d \lambda_{i,\beta_i} < \sum\limits_{i=1}^d \lambda_{i,\alpha_i}$ are covered by $\Lambda$ with weight less than $1$.

-\begin{utv} If an optimal hyperplane cover $\Lambda$ of a matrix $A$ covers all upper indices with weight $1$ then $\Lambda$ is the unique optimal hyperplane cover for this matrix. \end{utv}
+\begin{utv} If an optimal hyperplane cover $\Lambda$ of a matrix $A$ covers all upper indices with weight $1$, then $\Lambda$ is the unique optimal hyperplane cover for this matrix. \end{utv}

-Let us give the last sufficient condition on uniqueness of optimal hyperplane cover that is derived from~\cite{manga}.
+Let us give the last sufficient condition on the uniqueness of optimal hyperplane cover that is derived from~\cite{mangas.LPuniq}.